-- 1. In year 7 language is divided into studies in language and literature, English (Language A) and language acquisition courses (Language B).
+- 1. In Year 7 language is divided into studies in language and literature, English (Language A) and language acquisition courses (Language B).
 Currently students are required to study one language and are encouraged to take a second one.
-We currently offer the opportunity to learn Chinese, French, Italian, and Spanish and use them with competence in all skills.
+We can currently offer the opportunity to learn Chinese, French, Italian, German and Spanish.
 Cultural awareness and understanding play a fundamental part in each lesson.
 The acquisition of language must be seen as a continuum along which each individual student progresses at his/her own speed and learning style. - 2.
-As students progress through the MYP, vocabulary, contents, and language functions become increasingly sophisticated and appropriate to the context; students are able to produce their own language within a limited scope and are encouraged to interact with each other and adults. - 3.
-All students will have the knowledge of, and ability to use, at least two languages, but not all of them to the same extent.
+As students progress through the MYP, vocabulary, contents, and language functions become increasingly sophisticated and appropriate to the context; students are able to produce their own language within a limited scope and are encouraged to interact with each other and adults.

+3. All students will have the knowledge of, and ability to use, at least two languages, but not all of them to the same extent.